2 Plate Tectonics

-The outer core it the only entirely liquid layer found within Earth.
-It starts at 2,890 km (1,795 mi) depth and extends to 5,150 km (3,200 mi).
-Inge Lehmann, a Danish geophysicist, was the first to prove that there was an inner core that was solid within the liquid outer core based on analyzing seismic data .
-The solid inner core is about 1,220 km (758 mi) thick, and the outer core is about 2,300 km (1,429 mi) thick.
+The outer core is the only entirely liquid layer within the Earth.
+It starts at a depth of 2,890 km and extends to 5,150 km, making it about 2,300 km thick.
+In 1936, the Danish geophysicist Inge Lehmann analyzed seismic data and was the first to prove a solid inner core existed within a liquid outer core .
+The solid inner core is about 1,220 km thick, and the outer core is about 2,300 km thick.

 2.2.3 Plate Tectonic Boundaries

 At passive margins the plates don’t move—the continental lithosphere transitions into oceanic lithosphere and forms plates made of both types.
 A tectonic plate may be made of both oceanic and continental lithosphere connected by a passive margin.
 North and South America’s eastern coastlines are examples of passive margins.
 Active margins are places where the oceanic and continental lithospheric tectonic plates meet and move relative to each other, such as the western coasts of North and South America.
 This movement is caused by frictional drag created between the plates and differences in plate densities.
 The majority of mountain-building events, earthquake activity and active volcanism on the Earth’s surface can be attributed to tectonic plate movement at active margins.